GursehajHarika/CENG319-Assignment/README.md

 # The Major Meathods and Attributes

-before you could start using this Library,there are some things that need to be done
+before you could start using the Picasso Library, there are some things that need to be done

 Either by going into